-Schools Challenge programme
+The Schools Challenge programme

-What does the Schools Challenge Programme involve?
+What does The Schools Challenge Programme involve?

-The programme is aimed at helping Y9 students so that they can make informed choices on educational subject options during a crucial time in their lives and for them to make a successful transition from education to employment.
+The programme is aimed at helping Year 9 students to make informed choices about educational subject options during a crucial time in their lives and for them to make a successful transition from education to employment.

 The programme further aims to inspire students to think about jobs and careers using science, technology, engineering and maths skills.

 The students taking part in this hands-on programme work in teams to develop a solution to a real-world challenge, with the aim of making our city a better place to live.

 They will be given time in Imperial’s Reach Out Maker Space, supported by Imperial mentors, to design and make a prototype.

 They will also receive support from J. P. Morgan mentors to help create a business plan and pitch.